Stock futures pointing to cautious rebound following market rout

 Japan's Nikkei ended the day tumbling 3.7 percent.

-In European trading, London’s FTSE opened down 0.7 percent, Germany’s DAX declined 0.8 percent to its lowest level since December 2016.
-And France’s CAC slipped 0.4 percent.
+In European trading, London’s FTSE is little changed, Germany’s DAX added 0.3 percent, and France’s CAC jumped 1.3 percent.

 FOX Business’ Leia Klingel, and Thomas Barrabi contributed to this article